caplena/knowledge-base/docs/09-01-Languages.md

 3. You need your topic collection to be in a different language than the text to analyze;
 4. You don't speak the language the texts to analyze are in and thus require translations 🙂.

-### Google Translate or DeepL?
+### Google Translate & DeepL

 DeepL is a newish player with very good translation quality, however only a limited set of languages is supported (click on "Supported languages" during the upload process to learn more).
 Anecdotally, we've found DeepL to yield a bit better results both with automatic and manual coding.
 If you choose DeepL and have texts in non-supported languages, you'll get nonsensical answers since DeepL will try to detect the language but fails to do so.
 It then takes the "closest" language - which will be completely off.
 We thus recommend Google Translate for studies with non-supported languages.

 If you choose DeepL and you supply the source language during upload with languages that are not supported by DeepL, we will use DeepL for supported languages (and for empty source language) and fallback to Google Translated for the languages that are only supported by Google Translate.
 For a list of supported languages, see below.

-### Specify the Source Language
+### Source Language

 The source language can be determined and specified during data upload, see [here](#language-determination) for information on how to upload with source language and its implications.
 You can of course also supply the source language when uploading via API by populating the `source_language` attribute of your answers.

-### Visibility of Translated Texts
+### Visibility of Translations

-We allow to view and export both translated and the original texts in our app.
-Available options depend on the view:
+You can view and export both translated and the original texts in our app.
+Available options depend on where you are in the application.

 #### Fine-Tuning View